jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Grand Mission of Techvolution

 Writer David Mamet once said being free from trying to please a group means being open to seeing Nature.
 So, I embraced that idea when writing this book.
-Meaning, since I wrote it for myself, I didn't try to please anyone other then my fellow people on Main Street.
+Meaning, since I wrote it for myself, I didn't try to please anyone other than my fellow people on Main Street.
 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
-Its purpose is to enable Main Street to see the big picture: that we’re all player gods who must use apps, electronics, and the internet to solve our problems.
-Fittingly, the best indicator of our progress, is how happy we are with our lives.
+Its purpose is to enable Main Street to see the big picture: that we're all player gods who must use apps, electronics, and the internet to solve our problems.
+Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
-Building the Life Star**: This section explains the new political and economic truths we’ll see in the Internet Age with technologies like apps, bio-monitors, and big data.
-With these digital tools, we’ll be enabled to create objective definitions of political and economic “right and wrong”.
-In short, the Life Star will do for politics and economics what scientific instruments (such as the telescope) did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won’t accept what this new telescope shows us.
+Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
+With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong."
+In short, the Life Star will do for politics and economics what scientific instruments (such as the telescope) did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: Once we can see ourselves in the "Life Star telescope" we'll use tt to design digital tools detached from the Industrial Age.
-As the Industrial Age’s material abundance helped us live in so-called “perpetual peace,” Internet Age products will make our lifestyle one of “perpetual profit.”
-We’ll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, “Start Starfleet.”
+As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
+We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

-**No More Magic - The End of Movies**: I learned about the tranistion from Industrial Age to the Internet Age, by studying the movie industry.
+**No More Magic - The End of Movies**: I learned about the transition from the Industrial Age to the Internet Age by studying the movie industry.
 Like Silicon Valley is today, Hollywood was once a pillar of innovation.
-By mastering modern technology "the movies" became an affordable and fun night out for the middle class.
+By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
-All because the industry used Internet Age technologies to over sell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade to the Internet Age soon._
+All because the industry used Internet Age technologies to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade to the Internet Age soon._

-**The 2008 Economic Crisis Was Only the Beginning**: The 2008 housing, financial, and economic crises was a big shock to most people.
+**The 2008 Economic Crisis Was Only the Beginning**: The 2008 housing, financial, and economic crisis was a big shock to most people.
 In fact, 2008 was a warning that we can't keep the Industrial Age alive forever.

 That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness.
-His time in the sun is over, because like the sword and septre of the Medieveal Age leaders were replaced as the ultimate levers of power, in 2008 we should have learned levers of great bank, insurance, and other large office builings, were being replaced by a distributed "Main Street" economy.
+His time in the sun is over.
+Like the sword and scepter of the Medieval Age were replaced as the ultimate levers of power, in 2008, the levers of the great bank, insurance, and other large office builings were being replaced by a distributed "Main Street" economy.

+They got (temporarily) bailed out instead.

 I was writing this article in 2006 and finished up in 2009.
-Like _A New Philosophy_ it says we need to upgrade our way of life to digital technology, but is more crude in doing so.
+Like _A New Philosophy_, it says we need to upgrade our way of life to digital technology but is cruder in doing so.

 ===

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, march in a demonstration, and think they're improving the world.

 To make a difference, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.

+So, like how we demand voting and property rights.
+And how we think we must stand up against racism and sexism.
+We have to now develop new rights to protect people from finding new and more efficient ways to run our civilization.

-Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
-We must still vote and debate what's best for our community.
-But reaching for the Internet Age levers of power is our most potent political power.
-When we hold them, we, the people on Main Street, will solve our problems and live happy lives in a improving society.
+Because the big picture is we're all player gods whose choices determine the health of our society.
+It's only by reaching for the Internet Age levers of power will Main Street solve our problems and live happy lives again.

 With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.
-Employees and consumers have to turn into specialists and collaborators who control and care about their contributions to society.

 Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen traffic congestion, or 3D printing a tool to sell to a neighbor.
 The desire to seek out new tools is human evolution.
-Civilization evolves when its members adapt a modern philosophy telling them to become a player god of the modern age.
+Civilization evolves when its members adopt a modern philosophy telling them to become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>